 - Let it cool down for about 3 minutes before cutting and serving pizza.
 You can also sprinkle with garlic and herbs, seasoning before cutting.
 Gives a wonderful flavor.
 Serve it with salad blend on the side -tossed with lemon juice, olive oil and a few pinches of salt.

-- Unused pizza dough can be placed in a tight Ziploc bag and in the fridge for up to 3 days, just take it out of the fridge 20 minutes before if you are going to make anything.
-You can make Calzone, flat bread etc. with it too.
+• Unused pizza dough can be placed in a tight Ziploc bag and in the fridge for up to 3 days, just take it out of the fridge 20 minutes before if you are going to make anything.
+You can make Calzone, flatbread with it too.